MattG613/TidyData_Week4Assign/CodeBook.md

-## Variable names, labels, information
+## Variable names, labels, information from the run_Analysis.R script

 features - 561 obs. of 2 variables
         names for the columns in the x_test and x_train text files